skycoin/exchange-api/exchange/c2cx.com/readme.md

    * GetOrderInfo
    * GetOrderByStatus
   ## Client
-   Client track orderbooks and orders, that was created through it.
+   Client track orderbooks and orders, that was created through it
-   Close Client.Stop for cancel updating.
- # Bugs:
-  * CreateOrder does not working.
-I sent report to c2cx.com support